aporeto-inc/gaia/doc/documentation.md

 Contains logs of all the activity that happened in a namespace.
-All successful or failed actions will be available, errors, as well as the claims of the user who triggered the actiions.
+All successful or failed actions will be available, errors, as well as the claims of the user who triggered the actions.
 This log is capped and only keeps the last 50,000 entries by default.

 #### Relations